How to Repair Your Credit and Maintain a Healthy Score in Six Easy Steps

 Set up automatic payments.
 If you can’t pay your full credit card balance, at least make sure that you make the minimum payment on time.
 Setting up automatic payments is easy and gives you one less thing to worry about.
 We suggest you do the same for your loan repayments and utility bills.

 Monitor your credit score report.
-By now, you’ve learned how to repair credit by disputing any unfair negative items.
+By now, you’ve learned to repair your credit by disputing any unfair negative items.
 However, the journey doesn’t end there.
 You’ll still need to monitor your score and review your report at least once or twice a year to make sure that no additional errors have appeared in the meantime.

 Ask for help from a credit professional.
 While it’s true that you can do all the work on your own, the process of repairing your credit can be complicated and time-consuming, especially if you’re trying to make significant improvements.